 urban owls with feet and wheels.

-2019 Affordable Art for the World; Fine Art America - RicardosArt37 Gallery
+2019 Affordable Art Unique Gifts; Fine Art America - RicardosArt37 Gallery

-2018 Woolsey Wildfire – 6 major Peñalver paintings destroyed in fire; Mask, Spring Wizardry, Body of Spheres, Para Tí, Balance and Magnificent Sphere Power
+2018 Woolsey Wildfire – 6 major Peñalver paintings destroyed in fire; Mask, Spring Wizardry, Body of Spheres, Para Tí, Mastery and Magnificent Sphere Power

 2006-2009 Owls Pals™, ancillary merchandise; including stop motion animation film

 2005 Owls Pals™, Benefit Children’s Hospital and Regional Medical Center of Seattle

 2004 Peñ’s Pals Soft Sculpted Owls, Toys for Tots, Bellevue